brown-ccv/ccv-website-hugo/content/english/services/rates.md

 | Project Collaboration | Percent time of a specific staff member charged directly to the grant | %FTE |

 {{% /table %}}

-> † Free exploratory accounts are available to all faculty and PIs at Brown.
-Priority accounts have a higher Quality-of-Service (QOS) i.e. priority accounts will have faster job start times.

-> ‡The maximum number of cores and duration may change based on cluster utilization.
-Priority accounts each have a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and a total per-job limit of 998,400 core-minutes.
-This allows a 208-core job to run for 80 hours, a 104-core job to run for 160 hours, or 208 1-core jobs to run for 80 hours.

 # Research Data Storage